pjstadig/reducible-stream/README.md

 sequences, another is using reduction, and each has their advantages and disadvantages.

+The following discussion is important to understanding this library, but if you are impatient, jump straight to [Usage](#usage)

 ## Lazy sequences

 For example, when it comes to managing resources, lazy sequences do not allow